allynnae/LLM-Guided-MCTS-Tic-Tac-Toe/README.md

 - AI plays as `O`.
 - Choose `baseline` for random-rollout MCTS.
 - Choose `llm` for LLM evaluation (requires API key in environment).

+## AI Usage

+Codex was used in the development of this code.
+Prompts include:
+- Can you help develop a simple TicTacToe GUI?
+- How would you create a class for a single tree node used by MCTS search?